HannaBensch/WildvsCapDMR/README.md

-# WildvsCapDMR
+# Wild vs Captive gut DMR

-Wild vs Captive DMR gut
+In this repository are code and data for analysis in paper "*Bacteroidetes to Firmicutes - how captivity changes the gut microbiome composition and diversity in a social subterranean rodent*"